The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Results

 \textbf{\cdx tools have a higher mean number of open and closed issue reports than \spdx tools.} We then group all the issue reports by their status: open and closed.
 On the issue status level, \figref{fig:issue_stats} shows 4,974 open issue reports in 171 \spdx tools compared to 4,449 open issue reports in 90 \cdx tools.
 The figure also shows 11,773 closed issue reports in \spdx tools compared to 12,644 closed issue reports in \cdx tools.
 We apply the Mann-Whitney U test with Bonferroni correction to compare the tools in terms of their number of normalized open and closed issue reports.
 In open issue reports, by prevalence, we found a statistical difference with $p=0.0039$ with Cliff's Delta effect size 0.586 (Large), and in closed issue reports we find a significant difference with $p=0.0207$ with Cliff's Delta effect size 0.572 (Large).

 We find that the mean number of normalized open issue reports in \cdx is 54.25 with a format deviation of 141.11, which surpasses the mean number of \spdx's normalized open issue reports (38.55) with a format deviation of 161.87.
 Similarly, the mean number of normalized closed issue reports in \cdx is 162.10 with a format deviation of 441.07 and the mean number of normalized closed issue reports in \spdx is 85.31 with a format deviation of 258.46.
 A higher format deviation of \spdx tools in both open and closed issue reports suggests inconsistency in issue activity in \spdx tools compared to \cdx.
+These results are not contradictory: \cdx's younger and faster-growing ecosystem attracts a higher volume of new issues per unit of project lifespan, so the per-project open issue rate is higher even though individual issues are closed more quickly.

 \summarybox{RQ3: Issue Activity}{lightgray}{white}{Our findings reveal differences in issue activity (creation and resolution) across SBOM tool ecosystems.
 This suggests that the surrounding tool ecosystem influences tool maturity and maintenance and should be considered when adopting SBOM tools.}